top of page

 Research the organisation

 It’s crucial to research the organisation you are applying to work for, via their website, any social media presence or past campaign activity.
-Ensure you understand their mission, values and how the role would operate in the business.
+Ensure you understand their vision, values and how the role would operate in the business.
 In education, this may look like researching student demographics, curriculum frameworks or the teaching ethos.
 Coming to the interview with this knowledge will not only set your mind at ease but also allows you to ask more tailored questions.

 Know your interviewers